elipousson/presentations/2016-06-21-explore-101-research.md

 Eli Pousson, [Baltimore Heritage](http://baltimoreheritage.org/) | June 21, 2016

-Note: In this presentation, we decided to focus on helping learners understand the research process and the analytical framework used by local historians rather than focusing on how to access to analyze specific sources (like maps or newspapers).
+Note: This presentation is designed to facilitate a 60-90 minute discussion with several short activities to help learners understand the research process and the analytical framework used by local historians.
+We also discuss broadly how to make sense of sources with a focus on searching full text databases.

-We also put together a series of **activities** that learners can do on their own or in groups to increase their familiarity with how to use specific types of sources or specific databases.
+This presentation includes three activities:

+- What place do you want to research?
+- What questions do you ask about your place?
+- How do you find sources about your place with full text search?

-The finished version of this presentation will be published on the [Explore Baltimore Heritage 101 course site](http://baltimoreheritage.github.io/explore-101/).
+We plan to published the finished version of this presentation on the [Explore Baltimore Heritage 101 course site](http://baltimoreheritage.github.io/explore-101/).

 ---